-All my art lessons are posted on the link below with, generally daily, weekly updates of new lessons and or kids work.
+All art lessons and ideas are posted on the link below, generally daily, weekly updates of new lessons and or kids work.
 Feel free to like, comment and follow,

-I won't for the time being be posting any more lessons on here.
+I won't be posting any more lessons on here.

 So it's been a little while, well , let's be honest a full year since I have posted any art lessons on here.
 I tend to post more on facebook, Miss Rae's Art Lessons for Kids feel free to check it out if you want.
 Though in saying that, I'll be back on here a lot more, and also with a new section looking at self-care for teachers,.